Accelerating Additive Manufacturing Adoption in India

-The Italy data center rack market size stands at USD 89.68 million in 2025 and will more than double to USD 179.26 million by 2030, expanding at a brisk 14.86% CAGR.
+Italy data center rack market size in 2026 is estimated at USD 102.74 million, growing from 2025 value of USD 89.68 million with 2031 projections showing USD 202.97 million, growing at 14.58% CAGR over 2026-2031.
 Sustained capital commitments of more than EUR 6 billion (USD 6.90 billion) from Microsoft, AWS, and Data4, combined with Italy’s cloud-first public-sector mandate, are the primary catalysts.
 Power-connection requests already total 42 GW, a level that signals a decisive shift from 5-10 kW legacy deployments to 80-100 kW racks engineered for AI workloads.
 Edge roll-outs led by national telcos and a sharp rise in ESG-linked financing for liquid-cooled architectures further reinforce demand.
 Competitive dynamics favour suppliers that can combine racks, cooling, and power distribution in one integrated offer as energy prices remain 40% higher than Spanish averages, squeezing operating margins.

 Key Report Takeaways